 We have several opportunities to get involved in Men's Ministry.
 Browse through the opportunities below, and contact the appropriate ministry leader for more information.
 If you have questions about how to get involved, contact Alex Dean.

 BIBLE STUDIES, PRAYER, FELLOWSHIP (ongoing)

 Peter Moore hosts and leads this study at his house just south of White Rock Lake.
 This study will also be available via Zoom.
 The group is currently studying the book of Daniel.
 Contact Peter for address and more information.

 Men gather for prayer every Tuesday morning at 7:00 a.m. in the church office except for standard bank holidays when our building is closed.
 Email Mark for information.

 Alex Dean will host a fellowship gathering for any and all who would like to attend on the third Wednesday of each month in backyards of church members.
 See schedule below or contact Alex for more info.

-This summer, our elders want to provide a few simple opportunities for men to connect around intentional discipleship materials.
-We will offer four reading groups, meeting twice per month in the evening to discuss a book on discipleship that has been particularly impactful for one of our elders.
+In addition to ongoing studies, our elders periodically lead short-term reading groups to discuss a book on discipleship that has been particularly impactful for one of us.
 See the list below and sign up for the time/topic you are interested in.

 Hang tight while we look up scheduled events...